laidav/hubfx/packages/hubfx/README.md

 1. UPDATE reducer for async validation
   - parent sources should also be validating if a child control is validating - DONE

-  - on validation success
+  - on validation success - DONE
-    - set validation key to false
+    - set validation key to false - DONE
-    - sync validation to ensure validation field is correct
+    - sync validation to ensure validation field is correct - DONE

 # TODOS

-1. handling adding and removing array items
+1. handling adding and removing array and group items

 1. reset form , and set Pristine value